divyanshu-rawat/My-Front-End-Designs/README.md

 > Installation Instructions :grey_exclamation:

-* Clone or download the repo. into any fresh temporary folder :grey_exclamation:
+* Clone or download the repo. into any fresh temporary folder.

-* Cd into that root folder you just cloned locally :grey_exclamation:
+* Cd into that root folder you just cloned locally.

-* launch index.html or index_2.html or index_3.html depending upon your choice enjoy :grey_exclamation:
+* launch index.html or index_2.html or index_3.html depending upon your choice enjoy.

-* I have attached screenshots below :grey_exclamation:
+* I have attached screenshots below.

 ##